 To comply with State regulations, Town of Royalton, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
-We are proud to report that in 2020 our system did not violate a maximum contaminant level or any other water quality standard.
+We are proud to report that our system did not violate a maximum contaminant level.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

 If you have any questions about this report or concerning your drinking water, please contact Mr. Brian Cummings, Superintendent.
 We want you to be informed about your drinking water.
-If you want to learn more, please attend any of our regularly scheduled town board meetings on the second Monday of each month @ 7:00 PM.
-The meetings are held at Royalton Town Hall, 531 Royalton Center Road, Middleport, NY 14105.
+If you want to learn more, please attend any of our regularly scheduled town board meetings.
+The meetings are held on the 2nd Monday of each month at 7:00 pm.
+The meetings are held at the Royalton Town Hall, 5316 Royalton Center Road, Middleport, NY 14105.